charlesdlrsa/dev_log_tournees_infirmiers/README.md

 #### Authentification

-You can log in to the application as an office administrator or as an office nurs. <br/>
+You can log in to the application as an office administrator or as an office nurse. <br/>
-To try our features, we set in the database two offices with their corresponding nurses and patients. <br/>
+To try our features, we set in the database two office accounts with their corresponding nurses and patients. <br/>
 We advise you to use Massy office's account which is more provided with examples, but feel free to use both accounts.

 - Massy office